The Potteries Bottle Oven

 Sooty smuts clung to everything.

-But a change, initiated in the first quarter of the 20th century was building momentum as manufacturers searched for more efficient and cleaner ways to fire their products.
-Town gas, oil and electricity were taken on to fuel innovative intermittent and continuous firing tunnel kilns.
+But a change, initiated in the first quarter of the 20th century, was gaining momentum as manufacturers searched for more efficient and cleaner ways to fire their products.
+Town gas, oil and electricity were taken on to fuel the innovative intermittent and continuous-firing tunnel kilns.
 The use of coal fired bottle ovens and kilns began to decline.

-By 1960 there were less than 200 operable coal-fired bottle ovens.
+By 1960 there were fewer than 200 operable coal-fired bottle ovens.

-In 2023 fewer than 50 precious examples remain standing complete with their bottle-shaped chimney.
+In 2023 47 precious examples remain standing complete with their bottle-shaped chimney.
+An additional three examples are mere remnants and have lost their chimney.

 Of these only 30 are potters' ovens, used for biscuit or glost firing.
 18 of these are within a very short walk of Gladstone Pottery Museum in Longton, the southernmost of Stoke-on-Trent's six towns.